Regulation of Medicine

 Identify Potential Issues

-Do not wait for the payer to conclude the audit to find out if there are any issues with the records that were submitted.
-While gathering the records, try to determine potential weaknesses needing corrective action, and implement changes accordingly.
+Don’t wait for the commercial payer to conclude an audit to find out if there are any issues with the records that were submitted.
+While gathering the records, try to determine potential weaknesses needing corrective action and implement changes accordingly.

 Do Not Alter Patient Records

 Sometimes when gathering documents requested for an audit, providers discover an issue in the documentation that may be viewed as problematic.
-Sometimes such issues could be easily addressed by altering the documents by adding something minor or taking out something that clearly was not intended.
+Such issues might be easily addressed by altering the documents such as adding something minor or taking out something that clearly was not intended.
 In such cases, providers should resist the temptation and NOT alter the records.
 Adding an addendum may be appropriate, but such an addendum must accurately indicate the date it was added.

 Do Not Rely on E/M Calculators